Credit Suisse had more than $20 billion exposure to Archegos investments - WSJ

+FinanceCredit Suisse had more than $20 billion exposure to Archegos investments - WSJ

-(Reuters) - Credit Suisse Group had more than $20 billion of exposure to investments related to Archegos Capital Management and struggled to monitor them before the fund had to liquidate many large positions, the Wall Street Journal reported.
+Credit Suisse Group (CSGN.S) had more than $20 billion of exposure to investments related to Archegos Capital Management and struggled to monitor them before the fund had to liquidate many large positions, the Wall Street Journal reported.

 Chief Executive Thomas Gottstein and Lara Warner, the bank's recently departed chief risk officer, became aware of the Archegos exposure in the days leading up to the forced liquidation of the fund, the report said.
 Neither Gottstein nor Warner had been aware of the fund as a major client before, it said.